chrishiestand/csv_exp/README.rst

                           tables to export.
 Can be specified more than once, if no schema specified, then tables will be exported from the current user specified by <oracle_logon>
+    -l FILENAME, --table-list FILENAME
+                          file containing the list of tables for export.
+Each line may contain only one table.
     --sql SQL             SQL Statement to execute to produce CSV.
 Data is printed to STDOUT
     -f FILE, --file FILE  file to read the SQL Statement from.
 If FILE is '-'